marek-hanzal/DeRivean/README.md

 ### Sidenote

-Current development version (lowest milestone) is in master; closed milestones are in respective branches.
+Current development version (the lowest milestone) is in master; closed milestones are in respective branches.

+## Big Sidenote!

+Until there is first "production" release (thus v1.0), development is very unstable and there will be a lot of breaking changes not respecting any compatibility - mainly talking about Upgrades, before they will settle down, it's possible that they will be disappearing without warning transforming into new upgrade and so.

+*This will not be happening after 1.0*.